avgalkov/avgalkov/README.md

 ### Hi there 👋
+My name is Aleksander, I'm a beginner data analyst!

+I prefer order and structure :)
+If you also beginner, we can speak about study plan or some usefull resourses.

+### Now :

-- 🌱 I’m currently learning SQL, Python and data analysis tools
+- I’m currently learning SQL, Python and data analysis tools
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

-### Header

-### Bio
+- Looking for practice in this field

-### Languages and Tools
+### Languages and Tools I can use:

 ![sql](https://github.com/avgalkov/avgalkov/blob/main/assets/sql.png)
 ![python](https://github.com/avgalkov/avgalkov/blob/main/assets/python.png)